nud3l/dInvest/trading/analysis/quantative_analysis.md

 ![png](pics/output_21_1.png)

 Generally the standard deviation of our measurements increases when we go from monthly, to weekly and then to a daily view.
 This is primarily caused by having more data points the finer the date granularity.
-However, with the Sharpe ratio it is quite interesting to see, that the weekly and daily standard devition stays quite similar.
+However, with the Sharpe ratio it is quite interesting to see, that the weekly and daily standard deviation stays quite similar.

 ```python